CDC backs Pfizer COVID-19 vaccine booster shots for millions of seniors and some others

 The U.S. has already authorized third doses of the Pfizer and Moderna vaccines for certain people with weakened immune systems, such as cancer patients and transplant recipients.
 Other Americans, healthy or not, have managed to get boosters, in some cases simply by asking.

-And, CBS News' Tin reports that, as data emerged both of waning vaccine effectiveness in the United States and from successful booster programs rolled out abroad, some jurisdictions have already moved forward with their own booster shot programs.
+And as data emerged, both of waning vaccine effectiveness in the United States and from successful booster programs rolled out abroad, some jurisdictions have already moved forward with their own booster shot programs.

 Maryland earlier this month began offering booster shots to seniors in the state's nursing homes, allowing residents to "self-attest" whether they were sufficiently immunocompromised to be eligible for the doses.
 San Francisco made headlines last month for offering recipients of Johnson & Johnson's vaccine a "supplemental" dose of Moderna or Pfizer.